ardanlabs/gotraining/topics/web/testing/README.md

 ### Exercise 1

 Write tests that exercise the different endpoints of the "Hello world" language exercise from [the basics](../basics/README.md).
+Do this by combining the mux with the defined routes with a `httptest.NewServer`.
 ___
 All material is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/LICENSE-2.0).